hsiulan/CML_sleapmodel/README.md

 # [CML_sleapmodel](https://github.com/hsiulan/CML_sleapmodel)

 Keywords: [SLEAP](https://sleap.ai/)、Deep Learning、Computer Vision、Object Tracking、captive dolphin
+<br><br>

-First and foremost, I really want to thank my supervisor, Dr. Wei-Cheng Yang (DVM, PhD), for the internship at the Conservation Medicine Laboratory.
+First and foremost, I really want to thank my supervisor, Dr. [Wei-Cheng Yang](https://www.vm.ntu.edu.tw/products_detail/21) (DVM, PhD), for the internship at the Conservation Medicine Laboratory.
 Thank you for giving me the resources to learn.
 I named this model 'CML_sleapmodel'.
 I also want to thank the lab seniors for all their guidance and help.
 ## Abstract
 My project consists of two primary stages.
 The first stage focuses on training the model to recognize individual dolphins and their poses using SLEAP, an open-source deep learning framework that features a graphical user interface for labeling.
 The second stage involves training the model to classify specific behaviors represented by these poses.
 This behavioral classification will be implemented using [B-SOiD](https://github.com/YttriLab/B-SOID?tab=readme-ov-file) on top of the SLEAP outputs.
 As I am currently in the process of training the SLEAP models, I have not yet transitioned to the B-SOiD implementation.